joshua-mo-143/joshmo.ooo/content/blog/2025-05-24-exploring-and-recreating-axum.md

             .unwrap()
     }
 }

 ```

 The rest of the work on this is primarily just writing `IntoMiniResponse` implementations for however many types you want to do it for.
-Here is one I wrote for returning JSON:
+Here is one I wrote for returning JSON, as well as plain strings:

 ```rust